nopenotj/test_game/README.md

 Very basic collision detection algorithm.
 Using the library's [globalbounds object](https://www.sfml-dev.org/tutorials/2.5/graphics-transform.php) after each movement we check whether the movement will cause 2 opaque objects to intersect.
 If intersect we reverse this movement.

+# Day 4
+Refactored code alittle + added some texture for background